Tortrix moth caterpillars

 These small green caterpillars are the larval stage of moths belonging to a family called tortrix moths (Tortricidae).
-There are almost 400 species of tortrix moth in Britain, only two of these can feed on a wide range of plants and commonly cause problems in gardens and glasshouses; the carnation tortrix moth (Cacoecimorpha pronubana) and light brown apple moth (Epiphyas postvittana).
+There are almost 400 species of tortrix moth in Britain, several species can be found in gardens, most causing no serious damage to plants, and so should be treated as part of the biodiversity a healthy garden supports.
+Two species can however, can feed on a wide range of plants and the leaf rolling and defoliation they cause in gardens and glasshouses often gets noticed; the carnation tortrix moth (Cacoecimorpha pronubana) and light brown apple moth (Epiphyas postvittana).

 - Some damage can be tolerated without adverse effects on plant health.
 Populations of caterpillars, as butterflies and moths are an important part of the garden ecosystem

-- Light populations can be controlled by squeezing the bound leaves to crush the concealed caterpillars and pupae
+- Light populations can be managed by squeezing the bound leaves to crush the concealed caterpillars and pupae

 - Encourage predators and other natural enemies in the garden such as birds, wasps and ground beetles